educational-resources-and-services/bibletags-usfm/README.md

 #### 1. Variant information has been added to the end of all relevant verses using the custom `\zApparatusJson` tag.

   - UHB
-    - usfm footnotes with Qere and Ketiv readings have been replaced with the same info in `\zApparatusJson` tags.
+    - usfm footnotes with Qere and Ketiv readings have been replaced with the same info in `\zApparatusJson` tags, with `K` and `Q` listed as the source.
+    - usfm footnotes indicating "some manuscripts read" (or the like) are have also been replaced with the same info in `\zApparatusJson` tags, with `M` listed as the source.
+    - usfm footnotes indicating a BHS reading have also been replaced with the same info in `\zApparatusJson` tags, with `BHS` listed as the source.
+    - When a verse does not have Qere and Ketiv readings but does have a `M` or `BHS` reading, the `\zApparatusJson` compares this reading with a source of `WLC`.
   - UGNT
     - For critical texts, punctuation, accents, breathing marks, and capitalization are ignored, since these things are not present in the originals and thus do not represent a different reading or the ancient manuscripts.
     - Refer to CNTR's [README](/cntr/transcriptions/%23README.txt) for information regarding the following special characters used to represent the reading quality of manuscripts: `%^=${}xab`.